Qingyun Dan Lab | Johns Hopkins University

 Previous publications: Nature Chemistry 2019

-Reducing carbon emissions from aviation and long-distance transportation sectors requires the development of sustainable biofuels with suitable energy density, freezing point, and other physical properties.
-We previously demonstrated biological production of high energy polycyclopropanated fatty acids (POP-FAs, class I) using an iterative polyketide synthase (iPKS) pathway in a Streptomyces host.
-We next explored the natural diversity of POP biosynthesis by investigating homologous pathways.
-By in vivo gene exchange, we determined cyclopropanase (CP) catalysis to be key for POP-FA engineering.
-Leveraging both natural and engineered pathway product diversity, we demonstrate targeted production of new classes of POP-FAs, namely shortened POP-FAs (class II) with distinct cyclopropane positions, as well as fully cyclopropane-saturated POP-FAs (class III).
-Compared to class I POP-FAs, shortened class II POP-FAs are predicted to have superior freezing point properties for aviation, while class III POP-FAs should have superior energy-density.
-These precise and controllable modifications to POP-FA structure open the door for bioproduction of designer POP fuels.
-More importantly, further dissecting CP catalysis will guide engineering the biosynthesis of POP molecules that are very challenging to synthesize chemically.
+Reducing carbon emissions from aviation transportation sectors requires the development of sustainable jet biofuels with suitable energy density, freezing point, and other physical properties.
+We previously demonstrated biological production of high energy polycyclopropanated fatty acids (POP-FAs) using an iterative polyketide synthase (iPKS) pathway in a Streptomyces host.
+Furthermore, a computational model of fuel properties was developed to identify suitable chain length and cyclopropanation ratio for biofuel applications.
+We next explored the natural diversity of POP biosynthesis: by in vivo gene exchange, we determined cyclopropanase (CP) catalysis to be key for POP-FA engineering.
+Leveraging both natural and engineered pathway product diversity, we demonstrate targeted production of new POP-FAs, namely shortened POP-FAs with predicted aviation-friendly freezing point properties, as well as fully cyclopropane-saturated POP-FAs with superior energy density.
+These precise and controllable modifications to POP-FA structure open the door for bioproduction of designer fuels.

 3. Metabolic Engineering